flashlightministries/oilforlight/_posts/2017-10-10-abortion-robots.md

 "Our lab technicians have nicknamed the robot Dolly," she added.

-Brian, an undergraduate Philosophy major at UC Berkeley who asked to be identified by first name only, confirmed those findings.
+Brian, an undergraduate Philosophy major at UC Berkeley who asked to be identified by his first name only, confirmed those findings.
 "I think it's great.
 The choice to have an abortion is a matter that should be left up to the mother, and the mother alone.
 I don't like the idea of some rich white male doctor even being involved in that process."

 Singer says her company is also in negotiations with a very large retailer to provide in-store solutions.
 "It makes sense to locate our services in the communities where family planning is lacking and cost savings matter most, and this retailer already has a physical presence and reputation for convenience among these people groups."